leryn1122/spec/spec-001.md

 ### Server Suffix

-Server suffix is the unique identifier for this specific server It MAY be the one of the following:
+Server suffix is the unique identifier for this specific server.

+It MAY be the one of the following:
-- Using serial number.
+- Using sequence number:
-  - Serial number MUST start at 1
+  - Sequence number MUST start at 1 and succeeds in sequence.
-  - Left pading with 0 to 3 digits
+  - Left pading with 0 to 3 digits.
-  - Serial numbers greater than 999 preserve actual digits
+  - Sequence numbers greater than 999 are written in the actual digits.

   For examples:
   - `server-001` for the first server